simonho288/chatbotcms-wcbot-server-2/README.md

 ## The Source Codes

-There has two main codesets in WcBot server:
+There is two main codesets in WcBot server:
 1. WcBot Web Server
 2. Shopping Cart Mini-website